Home / LSA Faculty & Staff / Student Academic Affairs / Initiatives / Roundtable Brownbags / 2008-09 /

 Recommendations: With the rise in interest in internships among students at all levels; the increasing importance of an internship experience in making career decisions and obtaining positions post-graduation; and in the face of constraints on instructional staff to teach internship and independent study courses, it seems prudent for departments and the College at large to be as flexible as possible in considering a variety of models, ranging from the ideal of a course that requires substantive articulation of an internship’s connection to a student’s academic program and/or reflective educational goals to models that simply enable students to obtain an internship (unpaid, requiring credit) that contributes to their educational and/or career decisions and goals.

 Addendum: Since the date of this Brown Bag, a new internship course, UC 225 was approved and will begin being offered Fall 2010.
-This course is designed for first- and second-year undeclared students and is jointly administered by the Career Center and the Newnan LSA Academic Advising Center.
+This course is designed for first- and second-year undeclared students.

 LSA Faculty & Staff

 - Budget and Finance

 - Development, Marketing & Communications (DMC)

 - Facilities & Operations

 - Graduate Education

 - Office of the Dean

 - Shared Services